-- Up to \$1,500 pa - 1 year, renewable subject to satisfactory progress
+- Up to \$1,500 pa - 1 year renewable subject to satisfactory progress

 The scholarships are available to students enrolled in any year of a full-time undergraduate course.
-Candidates must be the children or grandchildren of alumni of the University of New South Wales.
+Candidates must be the children or grandchildren of alumni of UNSW.
 Applications close early January.